dim882/buncombe-info/prompts/prompt-format.md

 This is a raw text transcript of a press conference.
-Break it into paragraphs and sections by speaker.
+Break it into paragraphs and sections by speaker, formatted using markdown.
 Do not remove any text.
 Simply reformat it.
 Change references to Bunkham County to Buncombe County.
+When a string of numbers is given, it may be a phone number and should be formatted as a phone number.